Pharmacology: Skeletal muscle relaxation:

-Neck-shoulder-arm syndrome, scapulohumeral periarthritis and low back pain: In open labeled clinical trials and a double blind controlled clinical trial undertaken to determine the effects of MYONAL on myotonic symptoms associated with these diseases, an efficacy rate of 52.1% (234/449) was achieved.
-(When fairly effective responses are included, the efficacy rate was as high as 80.4%.)
+Cervical syndrome, periarthritis of the shoulder and lumbago: In open-labeled clinical trials and a double-blind controlled clinical trial undertaken to determine the effects of Eperisone hydrochloride (MYONAL) on myotonic symptoms associated with these diseases, an efficacy rate of 52.1% (234/449) was achieved (When fairly effective responses are included, the efficacy rate was as high as 80.4%).

 Pharmacokinetics: Blood concentration:

-Eperisone hydrochloride was administered orally to 8 healthy adult male volunteers at a single dose of 150 mg/daynote
+Eperisone hydrochloride was administered orally to 8 healthy adult male volunteers at a single dose of 150 mg/day

-) for 14 consecutive days and the plasma concentration was determined at days 1, 8 and 14.
+for 14 consecutives days and the plasma concentration was determined at days 1, 8 and 14.
 The time to reach the peak plasma concentration (tmax

-) was 1.6 to 1.8 hr, and the area under the plasma concentration-time curve (AUC) was 19.7 to 21.1 ng·hr/mL.
-The plasma concentration profiles of eperisone hydrochloride determined at days 8 and 14 did not significantly vary from those of the first day.
+) was 1.6 to 1.8 hr, and the area under the plasma concentration-time curve (AUC) was 19.7 to 21.1 ng•hr/mL.
+The plasma concentration profiles of eperisone hydrochloride determined at days 8 to 14 did not significantly vary from those of the first day.
 (See figure.)

 Click on icon to see table/diagram/image